ubern-mia/bender/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/f0wd8EvRiH0/0.jpg"
 alt="BENDER episode 03" width="640" height="480" border="10" /></a>

-This episode focuses on the next step of actually building a model: starting from a naive implementation, walking through the process of improving it iteratively to get to a better state, while also understanding how to evaluate if it is indeed getting better!
+[Follow along this episode](/episode03/README.md) for the next step of actually building a model: starting with a naive implementation (as [ipynb](/episode03/dermamnist_v1_initial.ipynb) or a [py script](/episode03/dermamnist_v1_initial.py)), walking through the process of improving it iteratively in seven versions to get to a better state, while also understanding how to evaluate if it is indeed getting better!

 --------------------